nergalex/logstream/README.md

 [logstream_schema]: https://github.com/nergalex/logstream/blob/master/image/EAP_LogStream.png "logstream_schema"

+## Security consideration
+* In the `declaration`, set a user account with limited access (Read)
+* No logs are stored on the system.
+LogStream PULL logs from F5 CS EAP and then PUSH them directly to remote log collector server(s).

 ## Pre-requisites
 * Deploy a Linux VM.
 Example: `CentOS 7.5`
 * In F5 CS, create a user account with limited access (Read)